Olympic Stadium (Phnom Penh): History

 Among the facilities are Olympic size swimming pools for swimming and diving and an indoor volleyball court with a capacity of up to 8,000, now known as the Olympic Stadium Indoor Arena.
 The diving boards and swimming pools were restored in 2017 after years of disuse, and are now enjoyed daily by the general public.

-During the Khmer Rouge era, the stadium was used as an execution site where officials of the Khmer Republic, formerly led by Lon Nol, were killed.
+During the Khmer Rouge era, the stadium was used as an execution site where hundreds of the Khmer Republic’s officials, formerly led by Lon Nol, were killed.

 In the decades following the Khmer Rouge era, the stadium facilities fell into disrepair.
 In 2000, the stadium complex was redeveloped by a Taiwanese firm, the Yuanta Group, which refurbished the stadium and also redeveloped parcels of the complex into condominiums and commercial properties.

 The stadium has come to be a popular attraction for Phnom Penh residents, who attend daily exercise sessions, as well as football games and other activities.

 In May 2007, the Irish singer Ronan Keating performed in concert in the stadium's Indoor Arena, the first concert by a major international act in Cambodia.

 In November–December 2007, the World Organization Volleyball for Disabled held its World Cup in the stadium's Indoor Arena, the first major international sporting event in Cambodia in more than 40 years.
 Cambodia, seeded fourth in the world, finished third.

 In 2010, the stadium hosted all the football matches for the Cambodian Premier League, known for sponsorship purposes as the Metfone C-League.

 In 2015, the stadium's grass pitch was replaced with artificial turf.

-The 2023 Southeast Asian Games will not be held at the Olympic Stadium, but at a new stadium to be known as the Morodok Techo National Sports Complex.
+The 2023 Southeast Asian Games were not held at the Olympic Stadium, but at Morodok Techo National Stadium.
+Although it was not a main venue, it hosted the Men's football tournament and Women's football finals.

 During the COVID-19 pandemic in Cambodia, the stadium was used as a temporary testing facility and later used as an overflow hospital.

+In 2023, the stadium's capacity was increased to 30,000 via installation of additional 25,000 individual seats to ensure compliance with the FIFA's and AFC's regulations.